VisWang/VisWang.github.io/index.md

 ---

 ## About Me
-I am currently a postdoctoral researcher working with [Prof. Huamin Qu](http://huamin.org/) at the Department of Computer Science and Engineering of Hong Kong University of Science and Technology.
+I am a tenure-track assistant professor (ZJU 100-Young professor) at the Department of Sports Science, College of Education, Zhejiang University.
-I received my Ph.D. at the Department of Computer Science and Technology of Zhejiang University, where I am supervised by [Prof. Yingcai Wu](http://www.ycwu.org/).
+I worked as a postdoctoral researcher (supervised by [Prof. Huamin Qu](http://huamin.org/)) for one year at the Department of Computer Science and Engineering of the Hong Kong University of Science and Technology.
+I received my Ph.D. (supervised by [Prof. Yingcai Wu](http://www.ycwu.org/)) at the Department of Computer Science and Technology of Zhejiang University.
 Before that, I obtained my B.S. degree from Zhejiang University.

 I major in **computational sports science** which mainly focuses on knowledge discovery and visual analytics of sports data.
+I'm looking for strongly motivated Ph.D. students who are interested in advanced technology in sports science.

 Moreover, I am also an amateur photographer.
 If you want to have a look at the pictures I took, you can visit my [500px](https://500px.com/343725635)